Introducing the Spectrum Innovates

 Transcending Deficits Through Passion TM

 Many autistics have exceptional abilities that if validated and cultivated would allow them to flourish and contribute to society.
-While some navigate the transition into post-secondary education, employment and adult independence, this is not the case for most with Autism Spectrum Disorder (ASD).
+While some navigate the transition into post-secondary education, employment and adult independence, this is not the case for most on spectrum.
 Demand for programs and services to assist with transition far exceeds availability.
 Almost invariably, the potential of autistics becomes a lost opportunity, and the consequences are pervasive and growing.

 Vaughn College invited NEXUS to enter into a collaborative arrangement to create a pathway program as a bridge year to employment or college for autistic individuals resulting in Spectrum Innovates Pathway Program (SIPP), a prototypal transition pathway program for those on spectrum who share a common passion for aeronautics and related fields.
 The program is located at Vaughn’s state of the art facility adjacent to LaGuardia Airport in New York City.
 This comprehensive 12-month pathway program, which culminates with a 6-week residency experience, gives autistics an unprecedented opportunity to pursue higher education, enter the job market and lead fulfilling lives.